weka/vim-for-weka/CONTRIBUTING.md

 This repository **should not** contain:

 * Weka things that are useful for users of lesser text editors.
-These belong in teka/deka commands, so that other Weka developers can use them.
-Note that category does not include things that integrate with Vim features even if other editors have them - for example code to populate Vim's quickfix list from Weka errors belongs here, even if Sublime has a similar feature, because a teka/deka command will not be able to populate these lists so Sublime will need it's own implementation anyways.
+These belong in teka commands, so that other Weka developers can use them.
+Note that category does not include things that integrate with Vim features even if other editors have them - for example code to populate Vim's quickfix list from Weka errors belongs here, even if Sublime has a similar feature, because a teka command will not be able to populate these lists so Sublime will need it's own implementation anyways.
 * General Vim things that are useful outside Weka.
 These belong in their own plugins.
 * Configuration tweaks that make Vim a nicer experience for you.
 These are your